alexburner/html-index/README.md

 # html-index

+Walks directory tree and generates an `index.html` for any folder that doesn't already have its own.

+Tracks indexed folders with additional `.html-index` file.

-In case you're serving static files with something like Jenkins on GitHub pages and want to be able to browse through your directory tree, like how you could on that good ol' Apache server you recently migrated from.
+In case you wanna be able to browse through your web-served directory trees.

+Like how it was on that ol' Apache server, before migrating to Jenkins on GitHub Pages.

 ## Installation